2024

 • Every member that gets the lie wrong provides one point to the liar.

-The game is a great way to not just get to know one another, but also understand each other’s thought processes.
+The game is a great way to get to know one another and understand each other’s thought processes.

 4. The Classification Game